SUMMARY

 Approach

-I used a variation of the CBT model so 13-year-olds could become more aware of how controlling their thoughts could help them handle their emotional state better.
-The approach would allow the user to generate alternative ideas and challenge their negative thinking.
+I adapted a version of the CBT model to help 13-year-olds become more aware of how controlling their thoughts can improve their emotional well-being.
+This approach encourages users to generate alternative perspectives and challenge negative thinking patterns.

 WORKSHOP iterations & learnings

-I did two iterations for the workshop, one with adults and the second with 13-year-olds.
-The decision to do a workshop came from using the school's system in the concept's favor.
+I conducted two iterations of the workshop: one with adults and another with 13-year-olds.
+The decision to use a workshop format was based on leveraging the school's system to support the concept effectively.

 app & learnings

-I designed the app as an intervention that follows the same order as the workshop cards.
-An important aspect was for the users to spend 2 to 5 minutes on it as it's the standard for mental health apps.
+I designed the app as an extension of the workshop, following the same sequence as the workshop cards.
+A key consideration was ensuring users spent 2 to 5 minutes on the app, aligning with the standard duration for mental health apps.

-All of these decisions are in the concept video.
+All of these adjustments are highlighted in the concept video.

 value proposition

-[RE]frame helps 13-year-olds to perceive negative situations more positively by giving them access to a life tool.
+[RE]frame helps 13-year-olds reframe negative situations more positively by providing them with a practical tool for personal growth.

-[RE]frame intent is to make mental health and well-being a priority from an early age.
-Strategies and tools to help youngsters to cope with issues such as anxiety and depression should be a must in the educational system.
+The intent of [RE]frame is to prioritize mental health and well-being from an early age.
+Equipping young people with strategies and tools to cope with issues like anxiety and depression should be a fundamental part of the educational system.